DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The human experiment was far from over.
 In fact, it was just beginning to reveal its true, healing purpose.*

-# Chapter 14: Mythological Rosetta Stone
+# Chapter 15: Mythological Rosetta Stone

 ### Chapter 13: The Mythological Rosetta Stone

 *Dr. Marcus Chen burst into the Stanford conference room where the team had been working for three days straight, his hair disheveled and his eyes bright with discovery.
 In his hands were printouts covered in linguistic notations and etymological charts.*

-*"I've got it," he announced breathlessly.
-"I know why the myths have been driving us crazy.
-I know who the Gardeners and Managers really were."*
+*"I've got them," he announced breathlessly.
+"I know who they were.
+I have their names."*

+*The room fell silent.
+For weeks, they had been wrestling with the evidence of two different interventions, two different philosophies, two different approaches to human development.
+They had the fingerprints, but not the identities.*

 *Dr. Sarah Tyra looked up from her genetic data.
 "Marcus, you look like you haven't slept in days."*

-*"I haven't," he said, spreading his papers across the table.
+*"I haven't," he said, spreading his papers across the table with trembling hands.
 "But I've cracked it.
-The reason we can't make sense of the mythological accounts isn't because they're contradictory—it's because we've been reading them wrong.
-We've been treating them as a simple hierarchy when they were actually describing a class structure."*
+The mythological Rosetta Stone.
+I know who the Gardeners and Rulers really were.
+I have their actual names, their organizational structure, their chain of command."*

+*Dr. Vasquez felt her grandmother's voice echoing: "The Builders sang the stones into place."
+She leaned forward.
+"Tell us."*

 ## The Contradiction